Cincinnati apprenticeship programs require few qualifications and offer hands-on vocational training.

 Field: Industrial training, HAZMAT rescue and safety, and more

 This program provides career training for individuals and meets the needs of corporations, government agencies, and not-for-profits.
 The center offers classes, certifications, and continuing education in industrial training, HAZMAT rescue and safety, emergency medicine, information technology, human resource development, and supply chain and logistics.

 Community Action Agency CDL Training

 1740 Langdon Farm, Cincinnati, OH 45237

 Field: Commercial Truck Driving

-Take the wheel and start a new career with this five-week Commercial Driver’s License (CDL) training program.
-In addition to truck driver training, the CDL training program offers life skills training, mentoring and supportive services.
-Qualified applicants have access to many services offered by CAA, including financial assistance, utility bill payment assistance, counseling, and child care.
+The CDL training program offers life skills training, mentoring and supportive services.
+Qualified applicants have access to many services offered by CAA, including financial assistance, utility bill payment assistance, counseling, and childcare.
 To be eligible, one must be live within the City of Cincinnati, be age 21 or older, have a valid driver’s license.

 Ohio Means Jobs Apprentice Opportunities